stephenreid321/stephenreid/app/markdown/coaching.md

 ### Interested in working together?

-I offer an initial free exploratory meeting for up to an hour, so we can see if we are well suited to one another.
+I offer an initial free exploratory meeting for up to an hour, so we can see if we are well-suited to one another.

 From there, my preference is for us to meet for an hour each week via Zoom and continue until we feel a sense of completion.